-I would go there and maybe pick 50 gallons, 55 gallon buckets of tomatoes and go there make my own salsa, sauces, veg. soup and I would go and give it away, said Bennett.
+"I would go there and maybe pick 50 gallons, 55 gallon buckets of tomatoes and go there make my own salsa, sauces, veg. soup and I would go and give it away," said Bennett.

-Certain times of the year we have to get stuff sent in but most everything, if we don't grow it, it TMs grown right here close, said Mark Bennett, co-owner of Lauri Jo TMs Southern Style Cannery.
+"Certain times of the year we have to get stuff sent in but most everything, if we don't grow it, it's grown right here close," said Mark Bennett, co-owner of Lauri Jo's Southern Style Cannery.

 They are a licensed co-packer and will use the same care to make your recipes.

-You could bring your recipe in if you wanted to market it, we would go through the process of cooking it for you, getting your analysis on the product so you can put it as a shelf stable product to sell, said Lauri Jo Bennett.
+"You could bring your recipe in if you wanted to market it, we would go through the process of cooking it for you, getting your analysis on the product so you can put it as a shelf stable product to sell," said Lauri Jo Bennett.

-It was two days after we had the labels on our first jar, they won best of the national gourmet food show in Atlanta, said Bennett.
+"It was two days after we had the labels on our first jar, they won best of the national gourmet food show in Atlanta," said Bennett.

-The taste just isn TMt the same, said Bennett.
+"The taste just isn't the same," said Bennett.